 Curious and intelligent, layer hens love to socialise and explore their surroundings.
 For good welfare, hens need an enriched environment with space to move freely and perform natural behaviours, such as dustbathing and foraging in quality litter, and places to perch, which encourage movement and helps strengthen their bones.
 It’s also important for layer hens to feel comfortable and safe within their surrounds and protected from diseases.
 Hens even when reared in free-range systems spend a lot of time inside a shed, so the quality of the indoor environment is a key component to ensuring good welfare.

-A well-managed indoor housing system can provide all a layer hen needs for good welfare and can be a very good alternative to a cage housing system.
+A well-managed indoor housing system can provide all a layer hen needs for good welfare and is a very good alternative to a cage housing system.
 Indoor systems can also benefit hens by providing protection from weather elements, predators, and disease transmission.
 Barn-laid eggs are also a good option for budget conscious consumers wanting to shop with animal welfare in mind and support better welfare for layer hens.

 But free range is best, isn’t it?